MIPT-Oulu/CTlab/README.md

 The CTlab offers its user the opportunity

-- [x] to create the desired X-ray spectrum
+- [x] To create the desired X-ray spectrum
-- [x] to adjust CT imaging parameters (image volume, scan angles, detector element size and detector width, noise, algorithm/geometry specific parameters)
+- [x] To adjust CT imaging parameters (image volume, scan angles, detector element size and detector width, noise, algorithm/geometry specific parameters)
-- [x] to select specific scan geometry, to observe projection data from selected imaging target with polychromatic x-ray spectrum
+- [x] To select specific scan geometry, to observe projection data from selected imaging target with polychromatic x-ray spectrum
-- [x] to select the specific algorithm for image reconstruction (FBP, least squares, Tikhonov regularization)
+- [x] To select the specific algorithm for image reconstruction (FBP, least squares, Tikhonov regularization)

 ## Versions